How are Vitamins and Nutrients Absorbed in the Body?

 Although bacteria thrive in all areas of our digestive system – including the small intestine – it’s the ecosystem within the colon that upholds a lot of our intestinal integrity.
 Here, they transform many leftover food remnants into additional sources of many essential nutrients beneficial to our body.

 As you may know, a healthy gut ecosystem works to uphold the integrity of the intestinal lining.
 To truly optimize the process of absorption, the body requires healthy intestinal cells for nutrient uptake.
-It is well established that dysbiosis - or an imbalanced gut microbiome - can cause intestinal cells to decay and die, disrupting nutrient uptake.
-This greatly reduces the capacity of our digestive system to absorb essential nutrients required to repair and maintain healthy cells.
+It is well established that imbalance inside your gut ecosystem can cause intestinal cells to decay and die, disrupting nutrient uptake.5 This greatly reduces the capacity of our digestive system to absorb essential nutrients required to repair and maintain healthy cells.

 When it comes to understanding digestion and your vitamin and mineral needs, every person is unique.
-Ultimately, it comes down to how your body functions, your own personal needs based on lifestyle, diet, and goals, and the health of your gut.
+Ultimately, it comes down to how your body functions, your own personal needs based on lifestyle, diet, and goals, and the health of your body and your various microbiomes.
 Learning where the gaps in your diet may be is just the first step toward better nutrient absorption.
-Understanding the contribution of your gut microbiome - and even identifying precision nutrients that may help stabilize your gut environment - is just another way Viome is transforming and innovating personalized, precision nutrition.